SystemsApproach/ops/monitor.rst

 a start.
 Logging is most effective if the components adhere to the following set of best practices.

-* **Log shipping is handled by the platform.** Assume that stdout/stderr of your program is ingested into the logging system by Fluentbit (or similar tooling).
-Avoid making the job more complicated by trying to route your own logs.
-The exception is for external services and hardware devices (outside your management control).
+* **Log shipping is handled by the platform.** Components should assume that stdout/stderr is ingested into the logging system by Fluentbit (or similar tooling), and avoid making the job more complicated by trying to route their own logs.
+The exception is for external services and hardware devices that are outside the management platform's control.
 How these systems send their logs to a log aggregator must be established as a part of the deployment process.

-* **File logging should be disabled.** Writing log files directly to the containers layered file system is proven to be I/O inefficient and can become a performance bottleneck.
+* **File logging should be disabled.** Writing log files directly to a container's layered file system is proven to be I/O inefficient and can become a performance bottleneck.
 It is also generally unnecessary if the logs are also being sent to stdout/stderr.
-  Generally, log file is discouraged when running in a container environment, and instead, all logs should be streamed to the log collecting system.
+  Generally, logging to a file is discouraged when a component runs in a container environment.
+Instead, components should stream all logs to the collecting system.

 * **Asynchronous logging is encouraged.** Synchronous logging can become a performance bottleneck in a scaled environment.
-Logging should be done asynchronously.
+Components should write logs asynchronously.

-* **Timestamps should be created by the program's logger, not the log shipper.** Use the selected logging library to create timestamps, with as precise of timestamp as the logging framework allows.
-Using the shipper or logging handlers may be slower, or create timestamps on receipt, which may be delayed or a few network hops away.
+* **Timestamps should be created by the program's logger.** Components should use the selected logging library to create timestamps, with as precise of timestamp as the logging framework allows.
+Using the shipper or logging handlers may be slower, or create timestamps on receipt, which may be delayed.
 This makes trying to align events between multiple services after log aggregation problematic.

 * **Must be able to change log levels without interrupting service.**
-  All services must provide a mechanism to set the log level at startup, and an API that allows the log level to be changed at runtime.
+  Components should provide a mechanism to set the log level at startup, and an API that allows the log level to be changed at runtime.
 Scoping the log level based on specific subsystems is a useful feature, but not required.
-When a service is implemented by a suite of microservices, the logging configuration need only be applied to one instance for it to apply to all instances.
+When a component is implemented by a suite of microservices, the logging configuration need only be applied to one instance for it to apply to all instances.